KiandaBPM/KiandaBPM.github.io/form-designer.md

 To clone either a field a panel or even a form simple select the component then click the clone button in the  properties panel in right-hand side of the panel.

-If cloning a field the conning dialog will prompt for the destination of the new cloned field once your choice is made simply click ok.
+If cloning a field the clonning dialog will prompt for the destination of the new cloned field, once your choice is made, simply click ok.

 ***Cloning a form***